 Travel along the Hiking Trail to Round Lake:

 Essentially, just stick to the Tahoe Rim Trail (of which the trail to Round Lake is a part of).
 And you’ll reach Round Lake with ease.

 I would be remiss, however, if I didn’t mention two junctions that you’ll encounter along the trail to Round Lake.
 Each of the two signposts are clearly marked, but just in case you have questions I’ll clarify:

 - The first junction is located.75 miles from the trailhead.
 You’ll find a signpost just before you enter actual Big Meadow (not the campground and parking area).
 At this point you’ll have two hiking options, but only one that leads to Round Lake.
 Hiking the trail to the left will lead you to Scott’s Lake.
 So, take the trail to the right in order to hike to Round Lake.

 - The second junction you’ll encounter is at approximately mile 2.5 (at the bottom of a 250 foot descent).
 At this signpost, veer to the left in order to continue hiking to Round Lake.
 Taking a right (north) at that junction will lead you down the Christmas Valley Trail to the south end of South Upper Truckee Road.
 Note that on some maps this trail is called the Lake Valley Trail.
 Along that trail you’ll find the turnoff to Dardanelles Lake.

-I don’t list the hike to Round Lake as a Family Fun Hike due to its length and elevation gain.
+I don’t list the hike to Round Lake as a short hike due to its length and elevation gain.
 However, it is a great hike for kids if they’re more seasoned hikers.